Aafiya200/Zomato-Analysis-Dashboard-Power-BI/README.md

 # Zomato-Analysis-Dashboard-Power-BI

-I developed a comprehensive project in Power BI, Creating Multiple visuals to analyze the data.
-This process involved several stages, including data cleaning and data visualization.
+Project Description:
+This project involves the creation of an interactive Power BI dashboard to analyze Zomato sales data.
+The dashboard provides key insights into sales performance, customer behavior, and operational efficiency.
+It enables data-driven decision-making by visualizing trends, patterns, and key performance indicators (KPIs).